bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 }
 ```

-A benefit of an FSM is that it allows going from one state _only to a certain set of following states_.
+A benefit of an FSM is that it allows going from one state _only to a specific set of following states_.
 It's impossible to go to states outside this list.
-This makes the UI more declarative and deterministic.
+FSMs make the UI more declarative and deterministic.

-Also, it's easier to separate UI data from business logic data using FSM.
+Also, using FSM, it's easier to separate UI data from business logic data.
 In general, the FSM states have identifiers that relate them to the result on the screen.
 From these identifiers, we can always separate the data that relates only to the UI and not mix it with the business logic data.

 | Tools 🤖                                                                                                                                                                                                                      |
 | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |